 Julie’s rich, warm, passionate voice fills the room with luscious melodies and evocative lyrics in songs about life, love, peace and our precious planet whether in performance or on recordings.
 In 2016, she released her first solo album entitled In Her Dream which has been receiving national airplay and was in the top 50 on the Folk-DJ chart from June through September 2016.
 Julie's website is www.julieparisikirby.com

 A versatile singer, Julie sings in a variety of styles including folk, pop, traditional and Renaissance.
 Julie wants the songs she writes or chooses to sing to inspire and promote peace, healing and caring for each other and the Earth.
 As a vocal teacher she loves to help others express their inner voices.
-She teaches using a combination of classical technique, energy work and vocal improvisation.

 An Englishman born in Hong Kong, T. G. Vanini has lived for 30 years in Woodstock, New York, where he contributes his violin to the performances of some of the area’s best songwriters and Celtic sessions.